Rotating Kerr-Newman space-times in Metric-Affine Gravity: Axial symmetry and rotating space-times in Metric-Affine Gravity

-In particular, attending to the non-propagating part of the post-Riemannian degrees of freedom, one can assume the premise that the anholonomic connection $\omega_{1}$ takes Minkowski values in a certain local frame and does not depend on any of the physical parameters of the solution (namely the mass, orbital angular momentum, and spin and dilation charges), in such a way that its contribution to the field strength tensors is identically zero and the MAG model coincides with GR in the absence of propagating modes.
+but due to the high complexity of axial symmetry in metric-affine geometry it is not possible to obtain directly a general solution for the components of the torsion tensor constrained by this equation and one has to consider additional assumptions, which allow a solution to be found.
+Following these lines, we assume the premise that the anholonomic connection $\omega_{1}$ related to these torsion components takes Minkowski values in a certain local frame and does not depend on any of the physical parameters of the solution (namely the mass, orbital angular momentum, and spin and dilation charges), in such a way that its contribution to the field strength tensors is identically zero and the MAG model coincides with GR in the absence of propagating modes.
 The construction requires then the existence of a local Lorentz transformation fitting this property in the spin connection, which for the same type of scalar-flat models studied with spherically symmetric conditions was shown to be the case \cite{Cembranos:2016gdt,Cembranos:2017pcs,Bahamonde:2020fnq}, whereas for rotating axisymmetric space-times involves a further generalisation, as shown below.

 In the first place, it is straightforward to check that the Minkowski space-time expressed in Boyer-Lindquist coordinates is recovered by the line element~(\ref{metric}) and the orthonormal frame~(\ref{orthoframe}) if $\Psi(r,\vartheta)=1$, in such a way that the underlying metric structure is flat.
 By contrast, from a mathematical point of view the torsion tensor is not subject to a unique specific form, but constrained by the vanishment of its field strength tensors (\ref{curvbianchi}) and (\ref{riccibianchi}), as well as by the boundary conditions presented in the spherically symmetric case \cite{Cembranos:2016gdt,Cembranos:2017pcs,Bahamonde:2020fnq}.
-In this sense, the additional assumption of a local frame where the corresponding non-propagating part $\hat{\omega}_{1}$ of the spin connection does not depend on any of the physical parameters of the solution allows us to set these boundary conditions as its Minkowski values in the Lorentz Lie algebra as follows:
+In this sense, the additional assumption of a local frame where the corresponding non-propagating part $\hat{\omega}_{1}$ of the spin connection, denoted by hat to indicate that is evaluated in the rotated frame, does not depend on any of the physical parameters of the solution allows us to set these boundary conditions as its Minkowski values in the Lorentz Lie algebra, namely